DhyanMPatel/Js-Vnnovate/JavaScript/14_Document/Attributes and Properties.md

 ```

 ## Non-standard attributes, dataset

-- Sometimes non-standard attributes are used to pass custom data from HTML to JavaScript, or to “mark” HTML-elements for JavaScript
+- Sometimes non-standard attributes are used to <b>pass custom data from HTML to JavaScript</b>, or to “mark” HTML-elements for JavaScript

 ```html
 <!-- mark the div to show "name" here -->